Medicaid & SNAP Service Requirements

 At Missoula Food Bank & Community Center, we believe programs like SNAP and Medicaid help families stay healthy and fed.
 These programs make sure people don’t have to choose between food and care.
 They are an important part of ending hunger in Montana.

-Montanans may see changes to eligibility requirements.
-Medicaid changes begin July 1, 2026, and SNAP changes begin January 1, 2027.
+Medicaid changes began July 1, 2026, and SNAP changes began October 1, 2025.
 You may need to take action to keep your benefits.

-Missoula Food Bank & Community Center may be able to help you meet your 20-hour service requirement.
-As the state finalizes details about what qualifies, we’re still waiting for guidance.
-If you’re interested in volunteering to meet this requirement, please fill out the form below.
-We’ll follow up with placement options once more information is available.
+Missoula Food Bank & Community Center can help you meet your 20-hour service requirement.
+If you’re interested in volunteering to meet this requirement with MFB&CC or a different Missoula nonprofit, please fill out the form below.
+We’ll follow up with placement options and more details.

 Here are other steps you can take to prepare for these changes: